-"They wouldn't be able to kill me; they are all ordinary."
+"They wouldn't be able to kill me; they're all ordinary."

-"Yes, but they have weapons like the shocking one they used on me, and they have guns.
-They'll kill you, Jessi.
-I want to you to stay, to keep the Tragers and Amanda and Decklin safe.
+"Yes, but they know what you're capable of.
+They have weapons to use accordingly - like guns.
+They'd kill you, Jessi.
+I want you to stay safe, I need you to keep the Tragers and Amanda and Decklin safe.
 Please."

-"But who knows what they'd do to you?
-I can –"
+"But I don't know what they'll do to you.
+I can't just –"

 "Jessi, wherever they have me, I'm sure they'll do a better job keeping me contained than they did on prom night; they saw how I escaped.
-And they'll use you and the Tragers to get me to do what they want."
+And that was a test; they were planning on my escape that time.
+And they'll be able to use you and the Tragers to get me to do what they want."
 He sighed, a deep sadness filling his eyes, "And I'll have to cooperate.
 I have to protect you all.
-But Jessi, please stay.
-Please keep them all – and yourself – safe.
+Jessi, please - for me - stay.
+Keep them all – and yourself – safe.
 Don't worry about me.
 If there's any way for me to escape and still keep you all safe, I'll do it, and I'll be back.
 I'm sure they won't kill me.
 They need me too much.
 Besides, I'll be doing what I love to do – helping people.
 That can't be so bad.
-Maybe they'll just keep me in a lab and make me invent stuff.
+Maybe they'll just keep me in a lab and make me solve problems and fix things.
 That wouldn't be so bad."

 "Except that they're making clones of you; what would they need you for then?"